mtolly/onyx/haskell/README.md

     which plays back the audio and displays all tracks in 2D "Beatmania" style.

-    Supports all Rock Band 3 instrument tracks, including Pro Guitar/Bass/Keys, as well as the Clone Hero 6-fret (GHL) mode, and 5-lane drums.
+    Supports all Rock Band 3 instrument tracks, including Pro Guitar/Bass/Keys, as well as Clone Hero's 6-fret (GHL) mode, 5-lane Drums, and PS Real Drums.

-    A player folder will appear next to the CON; open `index.html` to run.
+    A player folder will appear next to each song; open `index.html` to run.
     It can be run locally via `file://`, or hosted on a web server.

     Colors used for drawing the display can be tweaked by editing the file `customize.js`.
 In the future this will be improved to allow overriding all pixel sizes as well, so images will be further customizable.

-## Song View
+## Other Tools

-In future releases, this will be the primary method of interacting with Onyx.

-  * Auto reductions
+  * Fill in automatic lower difficulties (MIDI function)

     Generates CAT-like automatic reductions for empty difficulties in a MIDI.
     Quality is not guaranteed, but they should pass Magma.